rcmaniac25/libirc/libirc/examples/stupidBot/readme.txt

 stupidBot

-The stupidest of IRC bots
+The stupidest of IRC bots, but it does CIA echos